-Full information on Prevent is available on the Lincolnshire County Council website: www.lincolnshire.gov.uk (type in Prevent in the search bar) For advice on Prevent please ring Lincolnshire County Council on 01522 555367
+Full information on Prevent is available on the Lincolnshire County Council website: www.lincolnshire.gov.uk/crime-prevention/preventing-extremism (type in Prevent in the search bar)

 Section 6 Health and Safety

 - Make sure you follow any Health and Safety instructions given to you by a Tutor or other member of staff. - Make sure you comply with safe working practices and use any safety devices and protective equipment provided. - Make sure you know where fire exits are and that you know what to do in an emergency (this will be covered in the course induction). - Report any Health and Safety issues or concerns immediately to your Tutor or another member of staff.